 She received her masters degree from the Institute of Sacred Music at Yale University, where she studied with the American tenor, James R. Taylor.
 At Yale, Ms. Atkinson was a member of Schola Cantorum, a vocal ensemble led by Simon Carrington.
 As a soloist in this ensemble, she recorded Mendelssohn’s Magnificat with Naxos Records and toured Bach’s B-Minor Mass throughout China and Korea.
 With the Yale Baroque Opera Project, she sang the lead role of Medea in Cavalli’s Il Giasone, for which she received a favourable review by Alex Ross in The New Yorker.

-She currently resides in Berlin, Germany.
+She currently lives in Berlin, Germany.